fafalone/WinDevLib/README.md

 #### From a local file
 You can download the project from this repository and use the .twinpack file.
 Navigate to the same area as above, and click on the "Import from file" button.

+### Optional Features
+tbShellLib has some compiler constants:

+`TB_SHELLLIB_LITE` - This flag disables most API declares and misc WinAPI definitions, including everything in slAPIComCtl, slAPI, and slDefs.
+I used to like doing my APIs separate too, which is why oleexp never had the expansive coverage.
+But with that coverage now present, I think it's worth using, but this option will still be supported.

+`TB_COMCTL_LIB_DEFINED` - You can use this flag if you already have an alternative common controls definition set, e.g. tbComCtlLib; it will disable slAPIComCtl.
+(Note: tbShellLib has more complete comctl defs than tbComCtlLib, as that project was deprecated and not updated).

+`TB_SHELLLIB_DLGH` - This enabled constants from dlg.h.
+These are extremely uncommon to use, and have very short, generic names likely to cause conflicts, so they're opt-in.

+`

 ### Guide to switching from oleexp.tlb